nix-community/dream2nix/modules/flake-parts/website/site/src/modules.md

 # Why Modules?

 Declaring derivations as modules solves a number of issues.

-For more details on the problems, visit [DavHau/pkgs-modules](https://github.com/DavHau/pkgs-modules).
+For some more background information, check out the initial exploration of this idea at [DavHau/pkgs-modules](https://github.com/DavHau/pkgs-modules).

-Also I recommend watching @edolstra 's [talk about this topic](https://www.youtube.com/watch?v=dTd499Y31ig).
+@edolstra 's [talk about this topic](https://www.youtube.com/watch?v=dTd499Y31ig) is also worth watching.

 # Benefits